shuyaoli/async-public/Finito_single_threaded/README.md

-Those files with filename ending with "ls" is related to testing with least square.
+Those files with filename ending with "ls" is related to testing my code with least square.

-Those files ending with "mex" is used for logistic regression implemented in C++ and mex.
+Those files ending with "mex" is related to logistic regression implemented in C++ and mex.

-All other ".m" file is used for logistic regression implemented in MATLAB.
+All other ".m" file is for logistic regression with Finito implemented in MATLAB.